Prior planning prevents poor performance, or so says the old adage. I have to say, I agree with the sentiment.

 This is a process that really should be watched — and not just read — to truly understand it.

-Have a look at the following video to see how it’s done, and then come back here to read over the whole endeavor.
+Have a look at the following videos to see how it’s done, and then read further for the whole endeavor in detailed text.
 You can also use this section as a handy reference guide when you start trimming your own brisket.

 I chose a video that’s broken up into two parts, and given how long it can take to trim a brisket, you’ll be glad I did.
 Eight to twenty minutes of non-stop carving isn’t going to win any Academy Awards, I promise you.